cloud-gov/cg-site/content/docs/ops/configuration-management.md

 ## What if a configuration changed and it is not in Configuration Management?
 If possible, Configuration Management tools need to be set up to always roll back to a known state.
 Other than that, these tools need to be able to "recreate" all settings from the known configurations.

+## Roles and responsibilities

+* **All team members**
+  * Follow the configuration management plan.
+  * Make suggestions (such as in PRs) if you have ideas for improving the plan.
+* **Cloud Ops** (Platform squad)
+  * Ensure Concourse, Terraform, BOSH, GitHub, AWS, and other resources are correctly set up to implement the technical aspects of the plan.
+* **Program Manager**
+  * Ensure the team follows the Feature Lifecycle, Story Lifecycle, and other operational aspects of configuration management.
+* **System Owner**
+  * Ensure that team members uphold their responsibilities.
+  * Approve any major changes to the configuration management plan, and coordinate with JAB representatives as necessary.

 ## GitHub contribution guidelines